 The base BGP topology used in our reduction is represented in Fig. 6.
-Observe that a BAD-GADGET [28] $\Pi'$ exists among a, b, and c.
-However, a's preferences are such that $\Pi'$ is prevented from oscillating whenever a receives a route from $e_p$ or $e_z$ .
-Thus, $\Pi'$ cannot oscillate in the initial nor in the final configuration.
-However, if z is reconfigured and p is not reconfigured yet, then a will not receive the routes to neither $e_z$ nor $e_p$ , and $\Pi'$ will oscillate indefinitely.
-The presence of $\Pi'$ hence forces any oscillation-free ordering to be such that p is reconfigured before z, which we denote as p < z.
+Observe that a BAD-GADGET [27] Π' exists among a, b, and c.
+However, a's preferences are such that Π' is prevented from oscillating whenever a receives a route from e_p or e_z .
+Thus, Π' cannot oscillate in the initial nor in the final configuration.
+However, if z is reconfigured and p is not reconfigured yet, then a will not receive the routes to neither e_z nor e_p , and Π' will oscillate indefinitely.
+The presence of Π' hence forces any oscillation-free ordering to be such that p is reconfigured before z, which we denote as p < z.

 The remaining part of B(F) depends on the boolean formula F provided as input in the 3-SAT problem.
 Refer to Fig. 7.
-For each variable $X_i$ in F, with i = 1, ..., n, we add one variable router $x_i$ and two egress points $e_i$ and $\bar{e}i$ .
-Egress point preferences are such that each $x_i$ prefers $\bar{e}i$ in the initial configuration and $e_i$ in the final one.
-For each clause $C_i$ , we add a clause gadget consisting of three literal routers $v_j^i$ , with j = 1, 2, 3, representing the three literals in the clause.
-Observe that, since routers p and z can always reach one of their two most preferred egress points, literal routers belonging to different clauses cannot exchange paths.
+For each variable X_i in F, with $i=1,\ldots,n$, we add one variable router x_i and two egress points e_i and \bar{e}i .
+Egress point preferences are such that each x_i prefers \bar{e}i in the initial configuration and e_i in the final one.
+For each clause C_i , we add a clause gadget consisting of three literal routers v_j^i , with j=1,2,3, representing the three literals in the clause.
+Observe that, since routers p and p can always reach one of their two most preferred egress points, literal routers belonging to different clauses cannot exchange paths.
 This allows us to consider clause gadgets separately.

-For each clause $C_i$ , a BAD-GADGET $\Pi_i$ might exist among routers $v_i^i$ .
+For each clause C_i , a BAD-GADGET Π_i might exist among routers v_i^i .
 Indeed, the following property holds.

 Property 2.
-For each clause $C_i$ , $\Pi_i$ only exists if the variable routers corresponding to positive literals use their initial preferences, while the variable routers corresponding to negative literals use their final preferences.
+For each clause C_i , Π_i only exists if the variable routers corresponding to positive literals use their initial preferences, while the variable routers corresponding to negative literals use their final preferences.

-Moreover, since all literal routers prefer $e_m$ over any other egress point, $\Pi_i$ is prevented from oscillating when p is using its initial configuration or z is using its final configuration.
+Moreover, since all literal routers prefer e_m over any other egress point, Π_i is prevented from oscillating when p is using its initial configuration or z is using its final configuration.

-Intuitively, assigning $X_i$ =TRUE (FALSE, resp.) corresponds to reconfiguring $x_i$ before (after, resp.) p.
+Intuitively, assigning X_i =TRUE (FALSE, resp.) corresponds to reconfiguring x_i before (after, resp.) p.